meltaierorg/backstageapp/README.md

 # Auth Providers

-This Backstage instance leverages both Entra and Github as Idenitity Providers, but it is important to understand how the Auth is configured.
+This Backstage instance leverages both Entra and Github as Idenitity Providers, but it is important to understand how the Auth is configured for the Backstage App in this Repo.

 Entra Auth Provider is configured as the sole means of signing in using SSO, while Github Auth Provider is only used once the End-User is logged-in and attempts to publish a new Repo through a Service Template in Backstage.
 See below sections for configurations of each provider and important notes.